athena-framework/website/docs/getting_started/README.md

 ### URL Generation

-A common use case, especially when rendering HTML, is generating links to other routes based on a set of provided parameters.
+A common use case, especially when rendering `HTML`, is generating links to other routes based on a set of provided parameters.
+Parameters that do not map to a controller action argument are added as query params.

 ```crystal
 require "athena"